Scientology: Criminal behavior

-Much of the controversy surrounding Scientology stems from the criminal convictions of core members of the Scientology organization.

 In 1978, a number of Scientologists, including L. Ron Hubbard's wife Mary Sue Hubbard (who was second in command in the organization at the time), were convicted of perpetrating what was at the time the largest incident of domestic espionage in the history of the United States, called "Operation Snow White".
 This involved infiltrating, wiretapping, and stealing documents from the offices of Federal attorneys and the Internal Revenue Service.
 L. Ron Hubbard was convicted in absentia by French authorities of engaging in fraud and sentenced to four years in prison.
 The head of the French Church of Scientology was convicted at the same trial and given a suspended one-year prison sentence.

 An FBI raid on the Church of Scientology's headquarters revealed documentation that detailed Scientology's criminal actions against various critics of the organization.
 In "Operation Freakout", agents of the organization attempted to destroy Paulette Cooper, author of The Scandal of Scientology, an early book that had been critical of the movement.
 Among these documents was a plan to frame Gabe Cazares, the mayor of Clearwater, Florida, with a staged hit-and-run accident.
 Nine individuals related to the case were prosecuted on charges of theft, burglary, conspiracy, and other crimes.